Sylogist Ltd. (SYZ) to Issue Quarterly Dividend of $0.01 on March 13th

 Sylogist Ltd. (TSE:SYZ – Get Free Report) declared a quarterly dividend on Friday, February 16th, Zacks reports.
 Shareholders of record on Thursday, February 29th will be given a dividend of 0.01 per share on Wednesday, March 13th.
-This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.45%.
-The ex-dividend date is Wednesday, February 28th.
+This represents a $0.04 annualized dividend and a yield of 0.46%.
+The ex-dividend date of this dividend is Wednesday, February 28th.

-Several research analysts recently issued reports on SYZ shares.
-Paradigm Capital set a C$12.00 target price on Sylogist and gave the company a “buy” rating in a research report on Wednesday, February 14th.
-Stifel Nicolaus set a C$14.00 target price on shares of Sylogist and gave the company a “buy” rating in a report on Thursday, February 1st.
-Finally, Cormark reduced their price objective on shares of Sylogist from C$11.00 to C$10.50 in a research report on Friday, November 10th.
+Several research analysts have issued reports on the stock.
+Paradigm Capital set a C$12.00 price target on shares of Sylogist and gave the stock a “buy” rating in a research report on Wednesday, February 14th.
+Cormark decreased their price target on shares of Sylogist from C$11.00 to C$10.50 in a research report on Friday, November 10th.
+Finally, Stifel Nicolaus set a C$14.00 price target on shares of Sylogist and gave the stock a “buy” rating in a research report on Thursday, February 1st.

 Sylogist Company Profile